earthlab/earthpy/CONTRIBUTING.rst

 To test against multiple versions of python, you can use tox.
-This step is optional, as tox will test against multiple versions as part of EarthPy's continuous integration pipeline.
+This step is optional, as tox will test against multiple versions as part of Matplotcheck's continuous integration pipeline.
-To use tox, you must be able to install EarthPy's dependencies without using the ``environment.yml`` file, i.e., you must be able to install EarthPy and its dependencies with pip.
+To use tox, you must be able to install Matplotcheck's dependencies without using the ``environment.yml`` file, i.e., you must be able to install Matplotcheck and its dependencies with pip.

 Running tox is as simple as::